 Since its first publication in 1999, OHSAS 18001 has been a recognized occupational health and safety management system (OH & SMS) standard against which management systems can be assessed and certified.
-Today, 16 years later, a new ISO standard is being developed to replace OHSAS 18001; this standard is ISO 45001.
+19 years later, a new ISO standard has been released to replace OHSAS 18001; this standard is ISO 45001.

-ISO 45001 is an OH & SMS standard that is being produced by an ISO Project Committee and it is scheduled to be published by the end of 2016.
-The Committee Draft Standard (CD) of ISO 45001 is already available and since its publication, a number of differences are evident between ISO 45001 and OHSAS 18001.
+ISO 45001 is an OH SMS standard developed by an ISO Project Committee which was published on March 12th 2018.
+A number of differences are evident between ISO 45001 and OHSAS 18001.
 Some of the main differences between the two standards are explored below.

 The first difference concerns its structure.
 ISO 45001 is based on the ISO Guide 83 (“Annex SL”) which defines a common high level structure, text and common terms and definitions for the next generation of management systems (e.g. ISO 9001, ISO 14001, etc.).
 This structure aims to facilitate the implementation process and the integration of several management systems in a harmonized, structured and efficient manner.
 Such structure is as follow:

 - Normative References